randyyuan2017/algorithms/README.md

 # algorithms
 This is a collection of algorithms written by Randy Yuan for the purpose of record keeping.
-Currently all the algorithms are written in python 3
-So far all algorithms are solutions to particular hackerrank challenges hackerrank profile: https://www.hackerrank.com/randy_y_yuan
+So far all algorithms are in python 3 and are solutions to particular hackerrank challenges. hackerrank profile: https://www.hackerrank.com/randy_y_yuan